 Contact Rebound Physical Therapy:

 Anyone suffering from the aches and pains of arthritis could greatly benefit from physical therapy.
-When you schedule an appointment with Rebound Physical Therapy, you’ll be greeted by one of our licensed Boise physical therapists who will determine your best course of treatment through a thorough evaluation.
+When you schedule an appointment with Rebound Physical Therapy, you’ll be greeted by one of our licensed Boise and Meridian physical therapists who will determine your best course of treatment through a thorough evaluation.
 Treatment plans will be dependent upon the nature of your condition and your personal medical needs.
 They will include specific techniques for alleviating your arthritis pain, which may include manual therapy, ice and heat therapies, or ultrasound.
 They may also include additional services as needed, such as weight management techniques to help ease some stress on your joints, and/or posture improvement to relieve stiffness and prevent injury.

 Because arthritis is a catch-all term, pinpointing what causes arthritis may be difficult.
 In most cases, arthritis is caused by overuse, wear and tear, or injuries.
 It is also possible for arthritis to be caused by infections, such as Lyme disease, an immune system dysfunction, such as rheumatoid arthritis, or an abnormal metabolism, which can lead to gout.

 There are over 100 different types of arthritis, containing monoarthritis (where only one joint is affected) and oligoarthritis (where multiple joints are affected).
 Some of the most common forms of arthritis are osteoarthritis, which develops from “wear and tear” of cartilage, and rheumatoid arthritis, which develops from overactive immune systems.